pappijx/legoblocks/apps/docs/src/pages/NestedStructurePage/nestedStructure.md

   - `recurringData: any[]`
     - Your root array of nodes.
 Each node can optionally contain a `children: any[]`.
   - `updatedRecurringData?: (updatedData: any[]) => void`
-    - Called with a new, cloned tree whenever a node is added or deleted.
+    - Called with a new, cloned tree whenever a node is added, deleted, or updated.
 - **Returns**
   - A fragment with your tree rendered by repeatedly cloning `recurringNode`.